-Regarding HIPAA, CHI notes its appreciation for CMS' work with HHS' Office of Civil Rights to align the Promoting Interoperability program with HIPAA.
+Regarding HIPAA, CHI notes its appreciation for CMS' work with HHS' Office of Civil Rights (OCR) to align the Promoting Interoperability program with HIPAA.
 CMS' rules should avoid creating uncertainty as to what can be shared, and how patients would be properly notified of their data's use under HIPAA.
 We strongly discourage creating a scenario where a party making a query must choose between satisfying the Promoting Interoperability program's requirement for disclosing data fields and violating HIPAA's "minimum necessary" requirements.
+We urge CMS to keenly follow developments underway, both in Congress and at several federal agencies, related to consumer and patient privacy, which will impact measures in the IPPS.

-CHI urges for CMS to take all practicable steps to align Medicaid policies with changes to the Medicare program that are increasingly enabling physicians to flexibly use telehealth and remote monitoring technologies to improve care and reduce costs.
+CHI urges CMS to take all practicable steps to align Medicaid policies with changes to the Medicare program that are increasingly enabling physicians to flexibly use telehealth and remote monitoring technologies to improve care and reduce costs.
 We appreciate the opportunity to submit comments to CMS on this matter and look forward to the opportunity to meet with you and your team to discuss these issues in more depth.
 Thank you for your consideration.